victor0210/slim/docs/slimApi.md

 // store: {
 //     dispatch,                    emit reducer
-//     getState,                    get the newest state or alias
+//     getState,                    get the newest state or getter
 //     state,                       state
 //     on                           EventCenter.on
 //     off                          EventCenter.off